 |The free version offers both a scanning function and real-time protection.||The installation process could have been more streamlined and easier to complete.|

 |Good customer service with many ways to contact Bitdefender.|

 |Fast scan times.|

-The main downsides to Bitdefender are the fact that its AV-Comparatives safety rating has dropped slightly this year and the somewhat tricky installation process.
+The main downside to Bitdefender is their somewhat tricky installation process.
 Yet the software consistently blocks most viruses and malware.

 Below is our final score.
 We arrived at the final score using the following values and the weighting factors provided in brackets: